wp-plugins/gmo-google-map/readme.txt

 Search and download plugin from either WordPress admin page or http://wordpress.org/plugins.
 From the WordPress admin page, simply activate the plugin, or upload a file from "Add New" to install and activate plug-in.

+Time required for installation: Approximately 15 seconds.

 == Frequently Asked Questions ==

+How do you make correction to a map?
+-You need to create a new shortcode.

+Is this plugin compatible with Google Street View or a Google Earth?
+-No, this plugin is not compatible with Google Street View nor a Google Earth.

+I love maps
+-Bon Voyage!

 == Changelog ==